mui/material-ui/docs/src/pages/components/rating/rating.md

 ## Hover feedback

 You can display a label on hover to help users pick the correct rating value.
-The first demo uses the `onChangeHover` prop while the last one uses the `IconContainerComponent` prop.
+The first demo uses the `onChangeActive` prop while the last one uses the `IconContainerComponent` prop.

 {{"demo": "pages/components/rating/HoverRating.js"}}